-The schools of the GTU function with a single registration system, governed by a set of common policies and procedures.
+The schools of the GTU function with individual registration systems governed by a set of common policies and procedures.
 Within these policies, each school retains some flexibility to meet the various needs of their own academic programs.
 The policies common among the schools are presented below.
 Any variation from a common policy is listed by school under the particular policy.
 Questions about these policies should be directed to the Registrar of the student’s school of enrollment.

 The deadline for late registration is the end of the second week of instruction, and is subject to a penalty fee set by the student’s school.
 No registrations will be accepted after the second week except upon petition by the student to their dean.